 Do you have a bit of Irish blood in you?
 Here are a few Saint Patrick’s Day Recipes you might try to celebrate the Irish.
 Corned Beef, Cabbage, Potatoes, Cobblers, and anything Green.

-Both sides of our families have delved into genealogical records enough to know where our families came from before traveling to America.
+Both sides of my husband’s and my own families have delved into genealogical records enough to know where our families came from before traveling to America.
 We know that our families have a mixture of German and Irish decent that is probably 60/40.
 My mother’s maiden name is McKelvy, but there’s a lot of German blood mixed in on all sides.
 There’s probably some English thrown in there, too.

 One thing I know for certain is we like sausage, cabbage, and potatoes.
 In my search for traditional Irish recipes, I found that there is a mish-mash crossing of recipes (English/Irish) (Irish/German) (Irish/American).
 Maybe you consider one recipe English, but it’s also found in Ireland.
 And many American dishes are not typical Irish fare, but rather Irish-American.